BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 Determine if the user can store multiple entities at once.

-The `storeBulk` method, correspond to the route:
+The `storeBulk` method corresponds to the following route:

 ```http request
 POST: api/posts/bulk